mberk/rss-euro-2020-prediction-competition/README.md

 # Welcome to the RSS Euro 2020 Prediction Competition!

+# Entries are now closed!
+The live leaderboard can be viewed [here](leaderboard.csv)

 ## Rules

 1. The goal of the competition is to make probabilistic predictions of the outcome of every game in the Euro 2020 tournament